HubSpot, Inc. research snapshot

 Bearish case

-More likely if SMB demand slows, AI agents reduce paid seat expansion, competition forces discounting, free cash flow disappoints, or investors keep a low-teens earnings multiple after more software de-rating.
+More likely if SMB and mid-market demand softens, longer sales cycles and AI uncertainty persist as flagged in partner channel checks, AI agents reduce paid seat expansion, competition forces discounting, free cash flow disappoints, or investors keep a low-teens earnings multiple after more software de-rating.

 HUBS AI technical analysis